This post originally appeared on VICE Canada.

 "It is not an easy task in any country, let alone when that country finds itself in conflict," Lawson said.

-Flight safety training is obvious need, as Kiev is currently hobbled by a rapidly dwindling fleet of aircraft.
+Flight safety training is an obvious need, as Kiev is currently hobbled by a rapidly dwindling fleet of aircraft.

 Canada will be taking the lead on military police training, as the United Kingdom and the United States will be driving other parts of the mission.

 The training continues Ottawa's commitment to non-lethal aid to Ukraine.
-Most of the equipment sent thus far includes items like sleeping bags, helmets and flak vests.
+Most of the equipment sent thus far includes items like sleeping bags, helmets, and flak vests.